Topological Materials Discovery from Crystal Symmetry: Topological Semimetals

-A semimetallic density of states also occurs in crystalline solids in which the bulk bands meet at $E_{F}$ in only a handful of nodal points, but are otherwise separated by an energy gap.
+In the second case, a semimetallic density of states also occurs in crystalline solids in which the bulk bands meet at $E_{F}$ in only a handful of nodal points, but are otherwise separated by an energy gap.
 Such systems are termed nodal semimetals.
 The prototypical 2D nodal semimetal phase occurs in graphene, in which the spin-degenerate bands meet in only two, linearly dispersing points~\cite{GrapheneReview,GrapheneDirac,semenoffDirac,meleDirac}.
-If the bands in a $d$-dimensional [$d$-D] nodal semimetal exhibit nontrivial $(d-1)$-D or $(d-2)$-D polarization, fragile, or stable topology [see Sec.~\ref{sec:introTopology}], then the nodal semimetal is further classified as a topological semimetal [TSM].
+If the bands in a $d$-dimensional [$d$-D] nodal semimetal exhibit nontrivial $(d-1)$-D or $(d-2)$-D polarization, fragile, or stable topology, then the nodal semimetal is further classified as a topological semimetal [TSM].
 For example in zigzag-terminated graphene, the edge ${\bf k}$ points between the projections of the bulk nodal points exhibit nearly-flat bands enforced by bulk polarization topology~\cite{GrapheneEdgeMullen,GrapheneEdge1,GrapheneEdge2,GrapheneEdgeFan}; hence, graphene is the simplest TSM.
-Because the low-energy mathematical description of the nodal points in graphene ($\emph{i.e.}$ the ${\bf k}\cdot {\bf p}$ Hamiltonian) resembles the Dirac equation for relativistic particles~\cite{semenoffDirac,meleDirac}, the nodal points were termed 2D Dirac points.
-As we will discuss below in Sec.~\ref{sec:DiracWeyl}, in 3D TSMs, there exist bulk nodal degeneracies whose ${\bf k}\cdot{\bf p}$ Hamiltonians resemble the high-energy Dirac and Weyl equations; hence, in these 3D TSMs, the nodal points are respectively termed 3D Dirac and Weyl points.
+Because the low-energy mathematical description of the nodal points in graphene (the ${\bf k}\cdot {\bf p}$ Hamiltonian) resembles the Dirac equation for relativistic particles~\cite{semenoffDirac,meleDirac}, the nodal points were termed 2D Dirac points.
+As we discuss in Sec.~\ref{sec:DiracWeyl}, in 3D TSMs, there can exist bulk nodal degeneracies whose ${\bf k}\cdot{\bf p}$ Hamiltonians resemble the high-energy Dirac and Weyl equations; hence, in these 3D TSMs, the nodal points are respectively termed 3D Dirac and Weyl points.
 Initially, the search for TSMs and TIs was motivated as an effort to observe condensed-matter realizations of high-energy phenomena.
-For example, the surface states of 3D TIs are unpaired twofold Dirac cones (see Sec.~\ref{sec:firstTIs}) -- representing half of the degeneracy of each of the Dirac points in graphene~\cite{FuKaneMele,FuKaneInversion,QHZ,CavaHasanTI,FanTISurface}.
-However, as we will discuss in Sec.~\ref{sec:chiralCrystals}, researchers have since discovered numerous 3D solid-state TSMs in which the nodal degeneracies at $E_{F}$ are neither Dirac nor Weyl fermions.
+For example, the surface states of 3D TIs are unpaired twofold Dirac cones, representing half of the degeneracy of each of the Dirac points in graphene~\cite{FuKaneMele,FuKaneInversion,QHZ,CavaHasanTI,FanTISurface}.
+From the perspective of high-energy theory, the unpaired Dirac cones on 3D TI surfaces represent experimentally observable topological exceptions to the parity anomaly: a fermion doubling theorem first formulated in the context of high-energy models that requires symmetry-stabilized twofold Dirac cones to appear in pairs in 2D systems~\cite{WittenParity,RedlichParity,JackiwParity}.
+However, as we discuss in Sec.~\ref{sec:chiralCrystals}, researchers have since discovered numerous 3D solid-state TSMs in which the nodal degeneracies at $E_{F}$ are neither Dirac nor Weyl fermions.